tensorflow/tfjs-core/docs/tutorials/performance.md

 (for example, reading from the webcam and making a prediction) is critical for performance.

-When math operations are used, you should wrap them in a math.scope() function closure as shown in the example below.
+When math operations are used, you should wrap them in a math.tidy() function closure as shown in the example below.
 The results of math operations in this scope will get disposed at the end of the scope, unless they are the value returned in the scope.